 A beginner and retail investor should try to invest in companies and create a portfolio, which do not require much tracking/monitoring.
 She can achieve this objective by following key principles:

-- Only choose stocks with high margin of safety,
+- Only choose stocks with a high margin of safety,

 - Invest in as low number of stocks as possible and